akshaytilekar7/ExpensesTrackers/ExpenseTrackerWin/ReadMe.txt

 	Add-Migration InitialData
 	Update-Database

+	Manually add data to User and Bank tables

 in case of error "1L"
 soln -  In EF Core 6, there are overloads for both Int32 and Int64 parameters of the UseIdentityColumns method.